 There are also local loan providers available in some countries.
 One such example is Credila, an education loan provider in India.
-Credila requires students applying for a loan to have a co-applicant.
-The role of the co-applicant is quite important.
+Credila requires students applying for a loan to have a cosigner.
+The role of the cosigner is quite important.
 This person signs on to handle repayments should the student not be able to make the repayments on their own.
-Based on that, the co-applicant needs to confirm that they are employed and that they receive a salary that meets the bank's requirement.
-A co-applicant is usually a parent or extended family member.
-Federal loans generally provide flexible payments and lesser interest.
+Based on that, the cosigner needs to confirm that they are employed and that they have an income that meets the bank's requirements.
+This gives the bank more security when they give you the loan.
+A cosigner is usually a parent or extended family member.
+Federal loans generally provide flexible payments and lower interest.

 SchoolApply and Credila help students overcome the financial challenges faced when applying to study abroadLearn More